drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/Solo.rst

 Run Solo
 ----------------
+.. admonition:: |:stopwatch:| Expected Resource Usage
+  :class: note

+  ~12h using a total of 26Gb memory when using 1 thread for the full :ref:`Test Dataset <TestData>` which contains ~20,982 droplets of 13 multiplexed donors,

 First, let's assign the variables that will be used to execute each step.

 .. admonition:: Example Variable Settings